Skip to content

 Column Types Supported Using AUTOGEN

-The table below outlines AMI table column types that are supported using AUTOGEN options, where Y denotes supported and N denotes unsupported.
+The table below outlines table column types that are supported using AUTOGEN options where Y denotes supported and N denotes unsupported.

 ColumnType\Option INC RAND